paucablop/dtu.prosys/README.md

 # dtu.prosys

 ## About this project 🚀
 This project intends to be a didactic tool to teach spectroscopy and chemometrics in the context of fermentation technology.
-During my studies, I often felt that many courses were theory-based only due to the rather limited access to real-world data.
-For this reason, I have decided to distribute the laboratory data I generated during my studies to provide a better learning experience for the upcomming generations of students.
+During my studies, I often felt that many courses were theory-based only due to the limited access to real-world data.
+For this reason, I have decided to distribute the data I generated during my studies hoping to improve the learning experience of future students.

-Although the main goal of this project is to distribute the data, I have also provided a set of functions that can be used to  investigate the data and build partial least squares (PLS) models to predict the glucose concentration.
+This module contains:
+ - Training data (spectra of different samples and the glucose concentration).
+ - Fermentation spectra (spectra measured in _real-time_ every minute).
+ - Fermentation HPLC data (measured off-line every hour).
+ - Common preprocessing operations used in chemometrics.
+ - Workflow to train partial least squares (PLS) models.
+ - Plotting functions for time-series and spectral data.

 These functions can be used as a starting point for the, but more advanced users are encouradged to explore other packages to play with this data (e.g., ```scikit-learn```, or ```scipy```).

 ## About the data 📈
 This project provides two datasets (a training and a validation set).
-Both data sets were recorded at the Technical University of Denmar, Department of Chemical and Biochemical Engineering, at the PROSYS center during 2019.
-More information about the dataset can be found in the following publication [Transforming data to information: A parallel hybrid model for real-time state estimation in lignocellulosic ethanol fermentation](https://onlinelibrary.wiley.com/doi/10.1002/bit.27586)
+Both data sets were recorded at the Technical University of Denmark, at the PROSYS research center (department of Chemical and Biochemical engineering) during 2019.
+More information about the dataset can be found in the following article [Transforming data to information: A parallel hybrid model for real-time state estimation in lignocellulosic ethanol fermentation](https://onlinelibrary.wiley.com/doi/10.1002/bit.27586)

 ### The training set
 The training set contains the spectra of 20 semi-synthetic samples and their reference glucose concentration measured with high performance liquid chromatography (HPLC).
 The spectra were measured using attenuated total refractance mid infrared (ATR-MIR) spectroscopy.